thecaliconoire/Python-Aeternity-Annotations/README.md

 # Python-Aeternity-Annotations
-Simple annotations
-This repo is still in progress.
-Annotations are subject to change.
+The above files are based off of aepp-python-sdk from aeternity, Simple annotations and comments are added.
+For more information please visit the Python SDK Repo: https://github.com/aeternity/aepp-sdk-python